 Both parent breeds have similar personalities of being hunters, guardians, and protectors.
 When they perceive that they are working, they are very serious, but afterward, when they retire at home, they are some of the most affectionate dogs ever.
 Great Danes think they are lap dogs even at maturity and well over 100 pounds.

-Your fence must be tall enough so your new pooch can’t jump over it and he should have an assortment of outdoor toys as well to entertain himself.
+Your fence must be tall enough so your new pooch can’t jump over it, and he should have an assortment of outdoor toys as well to entertain himself.

-Both the Great Dane and the Catahoula have pretty high exercise needs because of their bloodlines as hunting dogs.
+The Great Dane and the Catahoula have pretty high exercise needs because of their bloodlines as hunting dogs.
 The Great Dane is more laid back, while the Catahoula is a very high-energy dog.

 So, your puppy should be about moderately active but will need exercise for at least an hour a day.